4/29/2020

 speaker

 Thanks, Ken.
 Sure, Ken.
-I'll turn it over to John and he can address that.
+I'll turn it over to John, and he can address that.
+John?

 speaker

-Yes, thanks, Terry.
+Yeah, thanks, Terry.
 Yeah, I think the entire organization really has done a fantastic job in terms of managing our expenses in this really unprecedented time and unprecedented amount of activity at the exchange.
 In terms of expense impacts related to the pandemic, certainly we're seeing less employee attrition and less hiring going on during this period of time.
 And when you look at the level of travel, you know, it's down substantially as you would expect.
 In fact, in the first quarter it was half of what we spent in the fourth quarter of 2019.
 And I would imagine, you know, in this quarter it will be near zero.
-Also, our marketing and advertising spend is, you know, pushed out into later on into the year.
-And also we've really moved to, as Julie and Ken have pointed out previously, we've really moved to more video conferencing and webinars versus events.
+Also, our marketing and advertising spend is, you know, pushed out into later on into the year. really moved to, as Julie and Ken had pointed out previously, we've really moved to more video conferencing and webinars versus events.
 So we have seen some impacts related to the crisis.
-You know, I am very proud of the entire organization and how they've been able to manage through it and also manage expenses.
-You know, in terms of our guidance, you know, we certainly are very comfortable, you know, that we're not going to exceed our guidance range.
-And it's a little too early really to, you know, predict how we're going to come out.
-It really relates to a lot of, you know, how the stay at home orders get taken away, how businesses respond to, you know, respond to.
-And as Terry's mentioned, you know, previously, these are really unprecedented times.
-So, you know, we felt that, you know, it's a little too early to make any adjustments, you know, to our guidance.
-But, you know, we are, you know, as the entire organization has over the last several years, we've really been managing our expenses well.
+I am very proud of the entire organization and how they've been able to manage through it and also manage expenses.
+In terms of our guidance, we certainly are very comfortable you know, that we're not going to exceed our guidance range.
+And it's a little too early, really, to, you know, predict how we're going to come out.
+It really relates to a lot of, you know, how the stay-at-home orders get, you know, taken away, how businesses respond to, you know, respond to, and as Terry's mentioned, you know, previously, these are really unprecedented times.
+We felt that it's a little too early to make any adjustments to our guidance, but as the entire organization has over the last several years, we've been managing our expenses well.

 speaker